Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > NCERT Solutions: Landforms and Life

 FAQs on Landforms and Life NCERT Solutions - Social Studies (SST) Class 6

-1. What are the different types of landforms found on Earth?
+1. What are the major types of landforms found on Earth?

 Ans.
-The different types of landforms found on Earth include mountains, hills, plateaus, plains, valleys, deserts, and coastal features.
-Each type of landform has unique characteristics and is formed through various geological processes such as erosion, sedimentation, and volcanic activity.
+The major types of landforms include mountains, hills, plateaus, plains, valleys, deserts, and coastal features.
+Each of these landforms is formed through various geological processes such as erosion, sedimentation, and volcanic activity, and they play a significant role in shaping the environment and influencing human activities.

 2. How do landforms affect human life and activities?